learn-co-curriculum/cssi-4.8-python-string-methods/README.md

 + Understand style guide and escape characters

 #Motivation
-We've seen how to use strings to print words to the command line - just like we printed words to with the javascript console and the python interpreter.
-But strings have way more power than we've seen so far.
-We'll look at some of the powerful functions python has for dealing with strings.
+Python has lots of prebuilt string methods that help us use and modify strings.

 #Strings
 Let's explore how to use some string methods, and then jump into some challenges.
 Remember, you can always look back at these pages as a reference, or search for the method that you need.
-It's good to practice using these methods, but it's always okay to look up the function name and the syntax.In Python, strings can be declared using single or double quotes.
+It's good to practice using these methods, but it's always okay to look up the function name and the syntax.

 #Printing Strings
 ```